Outer-Wilds-New-Horizons/new-horizons/docs/src/content/docs/start-here/helpful-resources.md

 The [Outer Wilds Mod Template](https://github.com/ow-mods/ow-mod-template) is used for mods that use custom code, **you must enable "Use New Horizons" in order for it to work with New Horizons**.
-This is ideal for people that want to expand on New Horizons and add custom behaviour.
+This is for people who want to make a regular mod **with custom code** allowing them to implement new features on top of what New Horizons already offers them.
+Find out more with the [OWML getting started guide](https://owml.outerwildsmods.com/guides/getting_started.html).

 ## Texturing